JasonSurendran/Server-XML-Sender/README.md

 ## Note
--Server and Client both use port 5000.
+   - Server and Client both use port 5000.
--Navigate to the ServerMain and the ClientMain files to change port if needed
+   - Navigate to the ServerMain and the ClientMain files to change port if needed